Back to blog

 Key protections include:

-• Written disclosure required: Employers must give you a clear written description (in English and your primary language) that includes:
+• Written disclosure required: Employers must give you a clear written description (in English and your primary language) that includes quantified tasks or output, the time period, and any potential discipline.
+This must be provided upon hire, within 30 days of the law’s effective date, and within two business days of any change.

-• Your right to data: Request your personal productivity records (last 90 days) and aggregate data for similar roles.
-Response required within 14 days, free of charge.
+• Your right to data: Request your personal productivity records (last 90 days or more) and aggregate data for similar roles.
+Response required at no charge, with records maintained for three years.

 The law does not ban quotas—it demands transparency and fairness.